Improved Dark Photon Sensitivity from the Dark SRF Experiment

 Here $P_\mathrm{rec}$ and $P_\mathrm{th}$ represent the power that the system would accumulate from a signal or from thermal noise, respectively.
 Meanwhile, $t_\mathrm{int}$ is the total integration time of the experiment, and $\delta\nu$ represents the bandwidth of the response.
 The results described in the previous section imply that jittering only reduces $P_\mathrm{rec}$ by a factor of $(1+\alpha)^{-1}\approx0.87$.
 (In the Dark SRF experiment, $P_\mathrm{th}$ is dominated by extrinsic noise, and so is not degraded by this factor.)

 The bandwidth $\delta\nu$ corresponds to the frequency range over which the SNR of the system is maximized.
 This is typically the smaller of two quantities: the linewidth of the signal (in this case, the dark-photon effective current sourced by the emitter cavity), or the frequency range over which thermal noise dominates over readout noise.
-The jittering of the receiver cavity only affects the latter quantity. \citeR{cui2025} also analyzed the spectral response of a jittering resonator, and showed that when $\alpha\ll1$, the lineshape of the response near the resonant peak is not modified.
-Therefore, we deduce that $\delta\nu$ is unaffected by the jittering of the receiver cavity. \footnote{In fact, the results of \citeR{cui2025} indicate that jittering may slightly increase $\delta\nu$.}
+The jittering of the receiver cavity only affects the latter quantity. \citeR{cui2025} also analyzes the spectral response of a jittering resonator, and shows that when $\alpha\ll1$, the lineshape of the response near the resonant peak is not modified.
+Therefore, we deduce that $\delta\nu$ is unaffected by the jittering of the receiver cavity.

 The central frequency of the emitter cavity also experiences jittering.
 The full Dark SRF experiment, therefore, consists of two jittering resonators: the emitter cavity $x_\mathrm{emit}(t)$, which is driven by an external power source $F_\mathrm{emit}(t)$; and the receiver cavity $x_\mathrm{rec}(t)$, which is driven by the dark-photon effective current $F_\mathrm{rec}(t)$.
 As mentioned above, the linewidth of $F_\mathrm{rec}(t)$ can affect $\delta\nu$, and so we must consider the impact of the emitter's jittering on this linewidth.
 The jittering of the emitter cavity directly affects how $x_\mathrm{emit}(t)$ accumulates power from $F_\mathrm{emit}(t)$.
-The above-mentioned spectral results of \citeR{cui2025} indicate that the emitter jittering does not influence the linewidth of $x_\mathrm{emit}(t)$ [in the perturbative regime $\alpha\ll1$].
+The above-mentioned spectral results indicate that the emitter jittering does not influence the linewidth of $x_\mathrm{emit}(t)$ [in the perturbative regime $\alpha\ll1$].
 As $F_\mathrm{rec}(t)$ ultimately inherits its spectrum from $x_\mathrm{emit}(t)$, we conclude that the jittering of the emitter cavity can be ignored.

 In conclusion, we find that \eqref{snr} can be readily applied to compute the sensitivity of Dark SRF, with the only modification from jittering being a slight reduction in $P_\mathrm{rec}$.